 A few of my Pickled Red Onions would be fantastic, maybe a few of my Refrigerator Pickled Jalapenos or my Cowboy Candy.
 If you want to add a little more heft to the meal, Refried Beans can never be wrong!

 And of course, never be afraid to pass that hot sauce!
 Or a series of hot sauce from mild to wild, like we do at our house.
 Then anyone who does like a serious hit of spice in the morning to get them going can add as they please.

 saving time & money on eggs poached in rancheros sauce

 You can make the Rancheros Sauce & do the eggs in the same skillet, but if you plan ahead a bit, just make up a batch of the Rancheros Sauce to have on hand to spin out for dishes like this.
 Divide it into two and toss it in the freezer and you can pull out as needed to make this dish in minutes.

 My pics show a single serving of Eggs Poached in Rancheros Sauce but it’s just as easy to make a large skillet full for the whole family.
 The recipe is really very easy & so versatile.
 As long as you have enough of the sauce in the pan to simmer the eggs, you can use as little or as much sauce as you’d like, and as a few or as many eggs as you need.

-As far as cost, eggs aren’t expensive (well, some are and then this is even more important) so watch for them on sale and pick up extra.
+As far as cost, eggs aren’t expensive (well, some are and then this is even more important) so watch for them on sale and pick up extra when they are at a low.
 They keep very well for several weeks.
 When you see a sale on avocados, pick up several at various stages of ripeness, you’ll have sale priced avocados on hand for weeks.
 Usually, tortillas are several places in the store.
-Check the Mexican food aisle, International Aisle and the refrigerator cases and compare prices.
+Check the Mexican food aisle, International Aisle, and the refrigerator cases and compare prices.

 Eggs Poached in Rancheros Sauce